 Approximately 130 hours of volunteer work are donated each month.
 Hermiston Public Library relies on the generosity of these fine women and men to keep things moving in the library.

-Check out our Volunteers page and download a volunteer application today.
+Check out our Volunteers page and download a volunteer application (PDF) today.

 Friends of the Library